Twilight4/Twilight4/README.md

 <!-- About Me -->
 ## About Me:
 ### I'm an IT self-learning Enthusiast, Passionate About Cyber Security And More Specifically Into Pentesting.
-- I’m currently learning many kinds of PenTesting such as Web Application, Red Teaming, Wireless, Internet Of Things, Social Engineering.
+- I’m currently learning many kinds of PenTesting such as Red Teaming, Web App, Wireless, Mobile, API, IoT, Cloud, Social Engineering etc.
-- I also like Threat Hunting, Coding, Reverse Engineering, Malware Analysis, Linux Development, Cryptography, Cloud, and so on.
+- I also like Threat Hunting, Coding, Reverse Engineering, Malware Analysis, Linux Development, Cryptography, and so on.
 <!-- About Me -->

 <!-- ########################################### END ########################################### -->